A new lender has entered the mortgage space, but this one’s a little unique, and its offerings are too.

 Still, they offer IO mortgages with loan amounts as high as $3 million, meaning they’re a jumbo peer-to-peer non-QM mortgage lender.

-They seem pretty close to what traditional lenders are offering these days, though keep in mind that SoFi doesn’t charge loan origination fees.
+They seem pretty close to what traditional lenders are offering these days, though keep in mind that SoFi doesn’t charge loan origination fees, so you need to factor in the lower fees as well, which can be a game-changer.

 SoFi’s Loan Underwriting Is Supposedly Quick and Easy